fahim-foysal-097/trackedify/README.md

 Spendle is a lightweight personal expense tracker designed to help you take control of your finances with ease.

+- Track & categorize your expenses
+- Analyze your spending patterns with detailed insights
+- Interactive charts & visualizations
+- Simple, clean, and intuitive UI
+- Works fully offline (your data stays on your device)
+- Delete expenses anytime

 ## Screenshots

 <p float="center">